 Another important result from Achberger and Chen (2006) is that there exists considerably spatial variability in the distribution of the precipitation indices across Sweden.
 Physiographic factors such as topography, land use, distance to the coast or larger water bodies and the shape of the coastline are factors influencing precipitation generation.
 Precipitation in connection with convective processes is usually limited to a rather restricted area.
-Since extremes, especially short time events such as 1-day maximum values or the exceeding of a certain threshold value within one day (i.e., exc25, exc40) are often caused by convective precipitation, these events consequently occur on rather local scale.
+Since extremes, especially short time events such as 1-day maximum values or the exceedence of a certain threshold value within one day (i.e., exc25, exc40) are often caused by convective precipitation, these events are consequently very local in nature.
 From the previous analysis we know that Swedish precipitation and its changes are fairly local, which most likely will also be valid for the future.